Jin Zhun: During Liu Cong's reign

-The first reference to Jin Zhun in history was in 315, when he was mentioned as a minor Han Zhao general, whose two beautiful daughters Jin Yueguang and Jin Yuehua were taken by the Han Zhao emperor Liu Cong (Emperor Zhaowu) as consorts.
+The first reference to Jin Zhun in history was in 315, when he was mentioned as a minor Han general, whose two beautiful daughters Jin Yueguang and Jin Yuehua were taken by the Han emperor Liu Cong (Emperor Zhaowu) as consorts.
 Liu Cong, who was then starting the highly unorthodox practice of creating multiple empresses, creating Jin Yueguang as "Upper Empress" and Jin Yuehua as "Right Empress."
 That same year, Upper Empress Jin was revealed by the official Chen Yuanda as having committed adultery, causing Liu Cong to feel compelled to depose her.
 Ashamed, she committed suicide.

 It was also mentioned that another daughter of Jin Zhun married Liu Cong's son, Liu Can, but the year is unknown.
 As years went by, Jin Zhun became closely associated with the Liu Can and several eunuchs and servants trusted by Liu Cong and Liu Can, including Wang Chen (王沈), Xuan Huai (宣懷), and Guo Yi (郭漪).
 Jin and Guo were instrumental in persuading Liu Can that his uncle, Liu Ai (劉乂) the crown prince was conspiring against him and his father, and subsequently participated heavily in Liu Can's plot to have his uncle falsely accused of treason and removed as crown prince in 317.
 Jin also assassinated the former Crown Prince Ai, on Liu Can's orders.
 Liu Can became crown prince, and Princess Jin became crown princess.

 Coup against Liu Can

 After Liu Cong died in summer 318, Liu Can succeeded to the throne, and proceeded to spend day and night committing adultery with his father's four surviving empresses—one of which was Jin Zhun's daughter Jin Yuehua.
 Jin hatched a plan to overthrow Liu Can, and managed to persuade Liu Can, with the help of his two daughters (Empress Dowager Jin and Empress Jin) that several imperial princes and high-level officials were conspiring against him.
 With Liu Can's approval, those imperial princes and high-level officials were executed.
 Jin Zhun became in control of government, and, after putting his cousins Jin Ming (靳明) and Jin Kang (靳康) in command of the armies, carried out a coup against Liu Can, capturing and executing him.
 He then massacred all members of the imperial Liu clan whom he could capture—regardless of gender or age.
-He also dug up the graves of Liu Cong and the founding emperor, Liu Yuan, and burned the Han Zhao imperial temple.
+He also dug up the graves of Liu Cong and the founding emperor, Liu Yuan, and burned the Han imperial temple.